 Young enthusiast qualifying criteria for 18-24 year olds include:

-Footman James also has an exclusive arrangement with the Morris Minor Owners Club where members can obtain cover from aged 17 for Morris Minors – even with a provisional licence.
+Footman James also has an exclusive arrangement with the Morris Minor Owners Club where members can obtain cover from aged 17 for Morris Minors – even with a provisional license.

 To find out more about our insurance policies, visit our Classic Car Insurance page.